 This multilateral "peace settlement" is based on Zelensky's "peace formula" and was meant to be forced upon Russia from the position of strength as the counter-offensive of the Armed Forces of Ukraine in the summer-autumn of 2023 was expected to inflict to Russia a defeat "on the battlefield".
-According to the reputable journalist, S. Hirsch, at a multilateral meeting held in Saudi Arabia that summer with President Biden's national security adviser J. Sullivan participating, sort of "Versailles treaty" was supposed to be imposed on Russia following the example with Germany at the end of the First World War, but the much-touted counter-offensive came to a standstill.
+According to the reputable journalist, S. Hirsch, at a multilateral meeting held in Saudi Arabia that summer with President Biden's national security adviser J. Sullivan participating, sort of "Versailles treaty" was supposed to be imposed on Russia following the example with Germany after the First World War, but the muchtouted counter-offensive came to a standstill.